TITLE 26: ELECTIONS

 Section 100.120 Receipt of Campaign Contributions

-a) Every person or political committee which makes any expenditure in excess of $50 on behalf of a candidate or political committee, or contributes goods or services in excess of $50 directly to a committee or indirectly to another on behalf of a committee, shall certify to the treasurer of the political committee within five business days after making the contribution.
-The certificate shall include the name and address of the person or political committee making the expenditure; the name and address of the entity to whom the expenditure was made; the amount of ascertainable market value of the expenditure; a description of the goods or services; and the date the expenditure was made.
-The ascertainable market value of goods and services assigned by the donor in the certificate, or if there is no certificate, by the recipient committee, shall be prima facie correct unless rebutted by clear and convincing evidence.
+a) Every person or political committee that contributes goods or services to a committee shall provide to the treasurer of the political committee, within 5 business days after making the contribution, a detailed account of the contribution, including the name and address of the person or political committee making the contribution; a description and the market value of the goods or services; and the date on which the contribution was made.
+The ascertainable market value of goods and services assigned by the contributor or, if the contributor fails to provide the information to the recipient committee, by the recipient committee, shall be prima facie correct unless rebutted by clear and convincing evidence.